lightbender62/Csesa-web-dev/README.md

 1. I only made home page and Log in page.
 2. All other link on website leads to real website, which i think is cool?
 3. Clicking on logo takes you back to home page, interesting right? prob not

+Also the video file is screen recording of website, please approve me :)